apache/lucene/lucene/core/src/generated/jdk/README.md

 This allows Lucene developers to compile the code without downloading a copy of all supported JDK versions (Java 19, Java 20,...).

-To regenerate those file call `gradlew :lucene:core:regenerate`.
+To regenerate those files call `gradlew :lucene:core:regenerate`.
 While doing this you need to either have
 [Gradle toolchain auto-provisioning](https://docs.gradle.org/current/userguide/toolchains.html#sec:provisioning)
 enabled (this is the default for Lucene) or use environment variables like `JAVA19_HOME` to point the Lucene build system to missing JDK versions.
 The regeneration task prints a warning if a specific JDK is missing, leaving the already existing `.apijar` file untouched.

+The extraction is done with the ASM library, see `ExtractForeignAPI.java` source code.